Fudgy Red Velvet Brownies

 • 2 oz Cream Cheese room temperature

-• 2 tbsp Salted Butter room temperature
+• 2 tablespoon Salted Butter room temperature

 • ½ cup Confectioners Sugar